Arada (company): Aljada

 The first homes at Aljada were completed and handed over at the beginning of 2021.
+So far 7,500 units have been completed out of an expected 25,000 homes, alongside a SABIS-branded school, sporting facilities, restaurants and shops.

 Masaar

 In January 2021, Arada launched its third project, an upmarket forested community based in the Suyoh district of Sharjah.
-The project consists of 4,000 villas and townhouses, with the first phase due for completion by the end of 2022.
+The project consists of 3,000 villas and townhouses, with the first phase due for completion by the end of 2023.
+The compound is set to incorporate a “green spine” comprising 50,000 trees, in an attempt to create an exclusive living space in the midst of nature.